openwdl/wdl/SPEC.md

 ### ✨ `join_paths`

 ```
-File join_paths(File, String)
+String join_paths(Directory, String)
-File join_paths(File, Array[String]+)
+String join_paths(Directory, Array[String]+)
-File join_paths(Array[String]+)
+String join_paths(Array[String]+)
 ```

 Joins together two or more paths into an absolute path in the execution environment's filesystem.

 There are three variants of this function:

-1. `File join_paths(File, String)`: Joins together exactly two paths.
-The first path may be either absolute or relative and must specify a directory; the second path is relative to the first path and may specify a file or directory.
+1. `String join_paths(Directory, String)`: Joins together exactly two paths.
+The second path is relative to the first directory and may specify a file or directory.
-2. `File join_paths(File, Array[String]+)`: Joins together any number of relative paths with a base path.
-The first argument may be either an absolute or a relative path and must specify a directory.
-The paths in the second array argument must all be relative.
+2. `String join_paths(Directory, Array[String]+)`: Joins together any number of relative paths with a base directory.
+The paths in the array argument must all be relative.
 The *last* element may specify a file or directory; all other elements must specify a directory.
-3. `File join_paths(Array[String]+)`: Joins together any number of paths.
+3. `String join_paths(Array[String]+)`: Joins together any number of paths.
 The array must not be empty.
 The *first* element of the array may be either absolute or relative; subsequent path(s) must be relative.
 The *last* element may specify a file or directory; all other elements must specify a directory.

 An absolute path starts with `/` and indicates that the path is relative to the root of the environment in which the task is executed.
 Only the first path may be absolute.
 If any subsequent paths are absolute, it is an error.